 a) A sprinkler other than a sidewall type is to be rotated 180 degrees and the crib placed in crib location 1, 3, or 4, whichever is opposite the crib location that had the least amount of water collected; and

-b) A sidewall type sprinkler is to be installed on the wall near Crib Location 2.
+b) A sidewall type sprinkler is to be installed on the wall near crib location 2.

 11.2.3 For the third ﬁre test, the wood crib is to be located in the centre of one of the four quadrants of the test room (see Fig. 20, Crib Location 8, 9, 10, or 11), whichever had the least amount of water collected during the distribution determination.
 However, when crib location 8 or 9 had the least amount of water collected, then: